 You can also write off other normal business costs associated with using your home like trash removal, electric and heating, internet, snow removal, and other minimal repairs to your home that would affect your business.
 One thing you can’t include as part of your home office is a bathroom.

-The office furniture rules apply to home offices as well, so any furniture that is strictly used in your office can be deducted on your taxes.
+The office furniture rules apply to home offices as well, so if it is strictly used in your office, that office furniture is tax deductible.

 If you have any questions or need help with your business accounting and taxes, reach out to our team!
 We would love to help you any way we can!